-Step 1) The test designer shall define and document the nature, purpose, and scope of the calibration testing to be performed, including a) the permissible data, and b) the test metrics.
+Step 1) The Test Designer shall define and document the nature, purpose, and scope of the calibration testing to be performed, including a) the Permissible Data, and b) the Test Metrics.

-Step 2) The test designer shall create a base case specification and model with all the required nominal inputs for the simulation tool to be used to model the pre-retrofit base-case building.
+Step 2) The Test Designer shall create a Base-Case Model and specification with all the required Nominal Inputs for the simulation Tool to be used to model the Pre-Retrofit, Base-Case building.